microsoft/openshift-rhsummit-lab/labDocs/Part3.md

 1. Select "Done"

 #### 3.1.4: Configure Master Nodes
-In general, you will have to do this step for every master node you have created.
+*NOTE:* In general, you will have to do this step for every master node you have created.
 However, since we only have 1 master node for this lab, you will only have to do this once.